cloud-native-toolkit/site-operator-guide/docs/concepts/module.md

 A module should follow the [**Separation of Concerns** design principle](https://en.wikipedia.org/wiki/Separation_of_concerns){target=_blank}, where each module is well defined and addresses a single *concern* or task without overlapping with the functionality of other modules.

+A [Bill of Materials](./bom.md) is used to combine the automation provided by Toolkit modules to create a desired environment. *The modules are the building blocks and the Bill of Materials are the instructions on how to combine the building blocks to create the desired outcome*

-The automation used in the toolkit is based around [Terraform](https://www.terraform.io){target=_blank}, but the module metadata and tooling provided by the Toolkit ensures that the end user of the Toolkit does not need to know how to use Terraform and does not get exposed to the underlying Terraform automation.
+The automation used in the toolkit is based on [Terraform](https://www.terraform.io){target=_blank}, but the module metadata and tooling provided by the Toolkit ensures that the end user of the Toolkit does not need to know how to use Terraform and does not get exposed to the underlying Terraform automation.

 There are currently 2 flavours of Toolkit module: